TOD-theses/paper-transaction-analysis/notes/Labels.md

 None

-Owner -> exact definition is hard
+Owner -> exact definition is hard (can the attack be performed by an arbitrary address? previous interaction necessary?)

 # Complexity